reticula-network/reticula-python/docs/generation/index.rst

    fully_mixed
    activation

 The library allows users to generate a variety of synthetic networks.
-In this section you can see a different functions for generating deterministic or random networks based on
+In this section you can see a different functions for generating deterministic or random networks based on established models.